homuler/MediaPipeUnityPlugin/README.md

 - Object Detection (on CPU/GPU)

 ### Troubleshooting
+#### DllNotFoundException: mediapipe_c
+[OpenCV's path](https://github.com/homuler/MediapipeUnityPlugin#opencv) may be not configured properly.\
+If not so, please check **Load on startup** checkbox in the plugin inspector, click Apply button, and restart Unity Editor.
+Some helpful logs will be output in the console.

+#### InternalException: INTERNAL: ; eglMakeCurrent() returned error 0x3000
 If you encounter an error like below and you use OpenGL Core as the Unity's graphics APIs, please try Vulkan.

 ```txt